jennymmo/discontinuity-handling/README.md

 ### data

 This directory contain the ocean current datasets used to run the simulations, as well as the initial positions used for the 10000 particles.
 For reference, it also contains a map showing the extent of the datasets.
-See also data/README.md
+The ocean current data are obtained from MET Norway, for additional details see data/README.md

 ### notebooks

 This directory contains jupyter notebooks that are used to analyse and plot the results of running the simulations.

-### build
+### results

 This directory is where the simulation results will be stared.
 It initially contains only a .gitignore file ignoring everything but itself, ensuring that files in this folder do not clutter the git status.

-### scripts

-This directory contains a tiny shell script which will run all six executables in parallel (and stop them all if the script is interrupted with ctrl-c).

 ### src